ChiWang/DmpSW/Kernel/Readme.md

     1.  parameters and enum type for whole detector

-    2.  common abstract classes
-        *   DmpVDataManager
+    2.  use boost python (in DmpBindingCore.cc) bind interface to control static data member gPhase in common abstract class DmpVDataManager

     3.  scripts to set environment

-    4.  boost python interface (DmpBindingCore.cc)

 ##  Usage: